 “I guess we’ve just been waiting blindly for each other then,” he laughed.
 “But what about our parents, are you sure you want to go through with this?”

-“Of course I am, I’ve never been so sure,” I replied, and I decided I wanted to end this conversation and return to a more preferable action, so I silenced him with a kiss.
+“Of course I am, I’ve never been so sure.”
+I decided I wanted to end this conversation and return to a more preferable action, so I silenced him with a kiss.

 I shouldn't be wasting time thinking back to my first kiss.
 I mean, it was my wedding day!
 Surely I should be preparing for the ceremony or something.
-All I had done so far is get into my dress and have my hair done.
-This was just so unlike me.
-Usually I was prepared for something at least two hours before it was due to happen.
-The ceremony was set to begin in roughly an hour.
+All I had done so far was get into my dress and have my hair done.
+I was normally prepared for something at least two hours before it began, not this.

 I just didn't have the motivation to get ready.
 To continue the day.
-It felt as if something was holding me back. and preventing me from continuing on in my life.
-It was as if I was about to make a bad decision or something monumental is about to happen.
+It felt as if something held me back. and prevented me from continuing on in my life.
+It felt like a bad decision had been made or something monumental was about to happen.

 Authors Note: Thank you for taking your time to read this, I’ve never written next generation before, so this is my first time, probably why this if for shazalupin’s the out of the comfort zone challenge ;D So let me know what you think, and more should follow soon!